phdenzel/phdenzel.github.io/_posts/2018-03-24-mountains.md

 ---

 Ever asked yourself why mountains are as high as they are?
-A short google search reveils that almost all of Earth's highest mountains are located in the Himalaya around 8000 to 8500 meters, Mount Everest being the most famous and ascended.
+A short google search reveals that almost all of Earth's highest mountains are located in the Himalaya around 8000 to 8500 meters, Mount Everest being the most famous and ascended.
 There is a mountain almost twice as tall though, Olympus Mons.
 Only thing is&#x2026; it's not a Terrestrial mountain.
 Olympus Mons resides on Mars, and as far as we know, it is with 21 km the tallest mountain in the Solar System.
 And it's not the only mountain taller than Mount Everest, Mars has at least 4 mountains higher than 8 km.